 The new labeling of "whole grains" on packages can help you pick these good grains more often.
 Look for the word "whole" on the package and in the ingredient list (on the nutrition label), making sure that whole grains appear among the first items listed.
 Then also check the amount of fiber the product contains.
 Try to choose items with at least 3 grams of dietary fiber per serving for the best benefit.

-3. Limit consumption of beef, pork, lamb, and processed meats.
+3. Limit the amount of beef, pork, lamb, and processed meats you eat.

 Choose poultry or fish more frequently than red meat, and limit processed meats.
-Smaller portions of meat, consumed less often (a 12-ounce porter house is really three servings, not one), are also beneficial.
-Most people do not need to consume more than six to eight ounces of meat daily.
+Smaller portions of meat, consumed less often (a 12-ounce porterhouse is really three servings, not one), are also beneficial.
+Most people do not need to consume more than six to eight ounces of meat every day.
 Try replacing meat with dried beans for more fiber.
 One half cup of beans provides the same amount of protein as in 1 ounce of meat.

 4. Try the following cooking methods more frequently.

-Steaming, poaching, stewing, microwaving, braising, and boiling can prevent carcinogen development.
-If you are grilling, you can remove skin on chicken or fish to reduce exposure.
+Steaming, poaching, stewing, microwaving, braising, and boiling can prevent carcinogen development (cancer).
+If you are grilling, you can remove the skin on chicken or fish to reduce exposure.
 And do not forget – it is important to make sure your meat gets cooked thoroughly before eating it.